Electricity sector in Germany: Transmission network

-Special features of German Transmission Network
+Special features of German transmission network

 There are some special features in the transmission network of Germany.
 Also they have no direct influence on operation, they are remarkable under technical viewpoints.

 Garland-type communication cables

 Many powerlines in Baden-Württemberg, which were built by Energie-Versorgung-Schwaben (EVS, now part of EnBW) are equipped with a communication cable, which hangs like a garland on the ground conductor.
 Some of these lines have also a second communication cable hanging on an auxiliary wire, which is usually fixed on the pinnacle of the pylon below the ground conductor.
 Such devices are usually installed on lines with voltages of 110 kV and more, but there existed also a 20 kV-line near Eberdingen, which had a communication cable fixed like a garland on a conductor rope.
 Although communication cables fixed like a garland where replaced in the last decades by free-hanging communication cables many of these devices are still in use.
 If a downlink of the communication cable from the suspension level to the ground is necessary, which is for example the case at amplifier stations, lines built by former Energie-Versorgung-Schwaben (EVS) use therefore a cable in the centre of the tower strung by a pond instead of a cable fixed at the tower structure.
 This construction type can be found as well on lines using garland-type communication cables as on lines using freely span communication cables.

 Powerline crossings of Elbe river near Stade

-Two powerline crossings of Elbe river near Stade, whose pylons belong to the tallest in Europe.
+There are two powerline crossings of the Elbe river near Stade, whose pylons are among the tallest structures in Europe.